jon-harper/OmniBox/readme.md

 - Untested parts can be found in the **[`unstable`][unstable]** branch\*.
 - The is an [improved Core Main Body](https://github.com/jon-harper/OmniBox/discussions/92) in the `unstable` branch.

-\* If you use an untesed part, please let us know!
+\* If you use an untested part, please let us know!

 ![photobooth picture][gallery_pic]